 Today social, online platforms facilitate how we share, communicate, and connect with one another.
-Increasingly in higher education, we see graduate students, staff, and scholar-practitioners in student affairs on social media to solicit advice, offer personal reflections, share resources, join in on a group discussion, participate in learning, and build professional relationships online.
-Digital tools and social technologies help us leverage what we do within our professional network and contribute to online communities — but what does all of this mean for higher education and student affairs?
+Increasingly in higher education, we see graduate students, professional staff, administrators, and scholar-practitioners sharing on social media to solicit advice, offer personal reflections, share resources, join a group discussion, participate in learning, and build professional relationships online.
+Digital tools and social technologies help us leverage what we do within our professional network and contribute to online communities — but what does all of this mean for the work we do in higher ed?

-The Networked Communities of Practice (#NetworkedCoP) study is created to explore how student affairs and higher education professionals participate in online networked communities.
-We would like to learn how and why graduate students, professional staff, senior administrators, and scholar-practitioners in higher ed are engaged with blogging, Facebook group discussion, Twitter chats, creating podcasts, using hashtags and more for their networking, learning, and contributions to the field.
-Consider participating in our study to tell us:
+The Networked Communities of Practice study is created to explore how higher education professionals and practitioners participate in online networked communities.
+We would like to learn how and why graduate students, professional staff, senior administrators, and scholar-practitioners in higher ed and student affairs are engaged with blogging, Facebook group discussions, Twitter chats, producing podcasts, using hashtags on Instagram, and more for their networking, learning, and contributions to the field inquire about and ask:

-- What communities you participate and interact with online?
+- What communities do you participate and interact with online?

 - Why do you contribute or interact with these networked communities?